QuentinRa/blog.quentinra.dev/info/js/syntax/exceptions.md

 [Go back](../index.md#basic-syntax)

-If your code may produce and error, you will most likely have to handle exceptions.
+If your code may produce an error, you will most likely have to handle exceptions.
 An exception is raised ("thrown") went something unexpected is happening, and that's most likely an error.

 * Error
 * ReferenceError